gardehal/python-todo/README.md

 ### TODO:

 - when setting up on a new computer, default tasklist may not be initialized.
 Empty print spam, check for tasklist name in all-task-list and default name set (setlist "default" fixed it)
-- "Fatal Python error: Cannot recover from stack overflow." + spam on change to default list (might be related to set up on new computer, no pycache)
+- "Fatal Python error: Cannot recover from stack overflow." + spam on change to default list (might be related to set up on new computer, no pycache) (seems ok as per 0500-190120)

 - when printing all lists, add check (0/1 similar to task) to check if all tasks in list are completed
 - delete all
 - delete all checked tasks